 During 2009, the Company's financial instruments consisted of natural gas futures contracts, debt instruments, and its Series I warrants.
 The Company uses quoted forward price curves, discounted to reflect the time value of money, to value its natural gas futures contracts.
 The Company uses a Monte Carlo simulation model to value the Series I warrants, which requires the Company to make certain estimates including risk-free interest rates and the volatility of its stock price, among others.
-The Company's futures contracts are recorded in prepaid expenses and other current assets for the short-term asset amount, and long-term liabilities for the long-term liabilities in the accompanying consolidated balance sheet at December 31, 2009.
+The Company's futures contracts are recorded in prepaid expenses and other current assets for the short-term asset amount, and long-term liabilities for the long-term liability amount, and the Series I warrants are recorded in other long-term liabilities in the accompanying consolidated balance sheet at December 31, 2009.
 The fair market value of the Company's debt instruments approximated their carrying values at December 31, 2009.